apache/skywalking/docs/en/setup/backend/backend-mysql-monitoring.md

 The MySQL dashboard panel configurations are found in `/config/ui-initialized-templates/mysql`.

 ## Collect sampled slow SQLs
-SkyWalking leverages fluentbit(or other log collector) for collecting slow sql statements from MySQL.
+SkyWalking leverages [fluentbit](https://fluentbit.io/) or other log agents for collecting slow SQL statements from MySQL.

 ### Data flow
-1. fluentbit collect slow sql logs from MySQL.
+1. fluentbit agent collects slow sql logs from MySQL.
-2. fluentbit send data to SkyWalking OAP Server via http.
+2. fluentbit agent sends data to SkyWalking OAP Server using native meter APIs via HTTP.
 3. The SkyWalking OAP Server parses the expression with [LAL](../../concepts-and-designs/lal.md) to parse/extract and store the results.

 ### Set up